Kiwi Sauce – mayonnaise or coulis

 The difference between a sauce and a coulis is mainly in the consistency and ingredients:

-🍀 sauce: it has a thicker consistency and can be made with various ingredients (e.g., tomato, cream, herbs).
-It often requires cooking and may include thickeners.
+🍀 sauce: has a thicker consistency and can be made with various ingredients (e.g., tomato, cream, herbs).
+It often requires cooking and can include thickeners.

-🍀 coulis: it is a smooth and liquid sauce, usually made from pureed and strained fruits or vegetables.
-It does not require cooking and is often used to decorate dishes.
+🍀 coulis: is a liquid and silky sauce, usually made from blended and strained fruit or vegetables.
+It doesn’t require cooking and is often used to decorate dishes.

 In summary, a coulis is a type of sauce, but lighter and more refined.